-The Faults page my display MISALIGNMENT on Gas Sensor 3, weak or no pulses from the affected laser with Misalignment of laser under Paths in the Monitoring tab, and possibly a Pulse too noisy messsage.
+Faults page may display MISALIGNMENT on Gas Sensor 3, weak or no pulses from the affected laser with "Misalignment of laser" under Paths in the monitoring tab, and possibly "Pulse too noisy" message.

 - 1. Check laser module power connection is intact. - 2.
 Check laser is enabled on Gas Sensor 3. - 3.
 Check current, TEC, and volt readings on Gas Sensor 3. - 4.
 If these are different from expected values or out of range, replace laser module.